-Please ensure that you telephone the school office if your child is going to be absent from school.
-You can leave a message on the school phone if it is out of school hours.
+We use an app to report absence called Study bugs.
+Please use this app if your child is going to be absent from school.
+We will make sure that you have the details to upload this app onto your phone.
 If your child has an appointment, the Office Staff will ask to see the appointment card/letter as evidence.